-We expect that upon completion of the 2004 True-Up Proceeding, the Company will seek to securitize its stranded costs, any regulatory assets not previously securitized by the October 2001 issuance of transition bonds and, to the extent permitted by the Texas Utility Commission, the balance of the other true-up components.
-Under the Texas electric restructuring law, the Company is entitled to recover any portion of the true-up balance not securitized by transition bonds through a non-bypassable competition transition charge assessed to its customers.
+The Company expects that upon completion of the 2004 True-Up Proceeding, it will seek to securitize its stranded costs, any regulatory assets not previously securitized by the October 2001 issuance of transition bonds and, to the extent permitted by the Texas Utility Commission, the balance of the other true-up components.
+Before the Company can securitize these amounts, the Texas Utility Commission must conduct a proceeding and issue a financing order authorizing it to do so.
+Under the Texas electric restructuring law, the Company is entitled to recover any portion of the true-up components not securitized by transition bonds through a non-bypassable competition transition charge assessed to its customers.